rcongiu/Hive-JSON-Serde/README.txt

 * ARCHITECTURE

-For the JSON encoding/decoding, I am using a modified version of Douglas Rockfords JSON library: https://github.com/douglascrockford/JSON-java which is included in the distribution.
+For the JSON encoding/decoding, I am using a modified version of Douglas Crockfords JSON library: https://github.com/douglascrockford/JSON-java which is included in the distribution.
 I had to make some minor changes to it, for this reason I included it in my distribution and moved it to another package (since it's included in hive!)